artificialnouveau/artificialnouveau.github.io/_pages/index.md

 | | Effi & Amir, |
 | | Brussels, Belgium |

 > We produced a ‘dual voice’ - that transforms fluidly from a recognizable voice of Speaker A to a voice of a Speaker B while speaking.
 With the "switch" happening at points of sonic uncertainty in the voice output, where a certain articulation or tonal quality could belong to either speaker.
-The generated algorithm was used in the ‘The 8th Letter’ theater performance of Effi and Amir (November 2022/ **[https://effiandamir.net/index.php?id=538](https://effiandamir.net/index.php?id=538)**).
+The generated algorithm was used in the ‘The 8th Letter’ theater performance of Effi and Amir ([https://effiandamir.net/index.php?id=538](https://effiandamir.net/index.php?id=538)).
 <br>

 ## EXHIBITIONS